 La Tortilleria

 Making corn tortillas for top restaurants and home cooks isn’t enough for La Tortilleria.
-They also serve instant Mexican gratification where it all began, at this cute, colourful Kensington eatery.
-So go to the source and tuck into fresh, authentic street food, from tacos to quesadillas.
-For dessert, try the flan made from Gerardo’s grandmother’s special recipe, the kiddos will love it.
+They also serve their own Mexican dishes where it all began – at a cute and colourful eatery in Kensington.
+Go to the source and tuck into fresh, authentic street food, from tacos to quesadillas.
+The flan made from Gerardo's grandmother's special recipe is a must-try, and the kiddos will love it.

 Sulbing